 - Ask the person why they made that comment or engaged in that specific behavior

 To report an incident, contact the appropriate school personnel within your school or department first.
-As a learning community, please familiarize yourself with this guide, in order to be a first-responder, should the need arise.
+As a learning community, please familiarize yourself with our policies, in order to be a first responder, should the need arise.

 As we build awareness of bias-based behaviors in our learning communities, we need to ensure that all students from Pre-K-12 have developmentally appropriate avenues for understanding what constitutes bias-based behaviors, and what systems and structures exist for reporting such incidents, and the appropriate consequences.
 Below are some resources on bias:

 - Bias Isn’t Just a Police Problem, It’s A Preschool Problem

 - Confronting Asian-American Stereotypes

 - Implicit Bias III